Application Period: 30-Oct - 04-Jan

 • a bursary to attend the International Liver Congress™ to present your research

-30 October to 15 December, every year.
+30 October to the following 4 January, every year.
 Save the date, so you can plan ahead.

 Next steps to apply